ClueLang/Clue/README.md

 2. Type `clue` in the console to run the compiler, it will explain the rest

 Clue supports extra features that have to be enabled manually if desired:
-* interpreter: adds the `--execute` flag to let Clue run the generated output
+* `interpreter`: adds the `--execute` flag to let Clue run the generated output
-* rpmalloc: uses [rpmalloc](https://github.com/EmbarkStudios/rpmalloc-rs) to improve performance, not available on all platoforms
+* `rpmalloc`: uses [rpmalloc](https://github.com/EmbarkStudios/rpmalloc-rs) to improve performance, not available on all platforms

 To add these features, simply add `--features` and list the ones you want
 Example: `cargo install clue --features interpreter`